Adrian Tchaikovsky

 Adrian Czajkowski (spelt as Adrian Tchaikovsky for his books; born June 1972) is a British fantasy and science fiction author.
-He is best known for his series Shadows of the Apt, and for his Hugo Award–winning Children of Time series.
+Heavily influenced by the natural world, his books frequently deal with themes of artificial intelligence and alienness, often in the context of non-human characters.
+He is best known for his series Shadows of the Apt, and for his Hugo Award-winning Children of Time series.

+Tchaikovsky has received numerous awards for his work.
 Children of Time was awarded the 30th Arthur C. Clarke Award in 2016.
 Author James Lovegrove described it as "superior stuff, tackling big themes – gods, messiahs, artificial intelligence, alienness – with brio".

 Biography

-Adrian Czajkowski was born in Lincolnshire in Woodhall Spa in June 1972.
+Adrian Czajkowski was born in Woodhall Spa, Lincolnshire in June 1972.
 He is of Polish descent.
 He cites the natural world as an early influence, along with naturalists such as Gerald Durrell and David Attenborough, and he was fascinated by the Natural History Museum.
 "From there", he says in interview, "wanting to understand the behaviour – the minds – of the nonhuman started to take precedence."

 He studied zoology and psychology at the University of Reading although he eventually became disillusioned with the content of the course.
 He then qualified as a legal executive.
 He was employed as a legal executive for the Commercial Dispute Department of Blacks, Solicitors, of Leeds until late 2018 when he became a full-time writer.

 Tchaikovsky's first foray into writing was in 1996 when he submitted several stories for publication in Xenos magazine.
-In the early 2000, he won Xenoss annual competition with the short story The Roar of the Crowd, only for the magazine to fold pre-publication.
+In the early 2000s, he won Xenoss annual competition with the short story The Roar of the Crowd, only for the magazine to fold pre-publication.

 In 2008, after Tchaikovsky had spent fifteen years trying to get published, his novel Empire in Black and Gold was finally published by Tor Books (UK) – an imprint of Pan Macmillan – in the United Kingdom.
 The series was later published in America by Pyr Books.
 Tchaikovsky expressed the desire that the Polish editions of his novels feature the original Polish spelling of his surname, but these too used "Tchaikovsky".

 On 23 January 2019, Tchaikovsky was awarded an Honorary Doctorate of the Arts by the University of Lincoln.

 He lives in Leeds with his wife and son.